mbakker7/ttim/docs/01howto/index.rst

 How To Guides
 =============

-This section contains how to guides on building groundwater models with TTim.
+This section contains how-to guides on building groundwater models with TTim.

 .. toctree::